 Larry Huston is Senior Counsel with Procter & Gamble, the largest consumer package goods company in the world.
 During his 27 years with Procter & Gamble Larry has successfully advised business clients on a wide range of intellectual property matters including patents from procurement to enforcement, trade secret, copyright, licensing and trade dress/trademark matters.
 Larry has worked for both current businesses and upstream engineering.
 Larry received his BS degree in Mechanical Engineering, his MS degree in Mechanical Engineering and his Juris Doctorate from the University of Toledo.

-Gemma Suh is litigation counsel at Nokia, a global leader in the development and manufacture of handheld devices and mobile communications technologies.
-She addresses pre-litigation disputes and manages offensive and defensive U.S. litigation for Nokia’s technologies, HERE (mapping), and network infrastructure businesses in federal and state courts and before the International Trade Commission.
-Prior to joining Nokia, Gemma worked in the Silicon Valley office of Davis Polk & Wardwell.
+Gemma Suh is a Senior Litigation Counsel at Nokia.
+She addresses pre-litigation disputes and manages offensive and defensive U.S. litigation for Nokia’s technologies and networks businesses in federal and state courts and before the International Trade Commission.
+In global disputes, Gemma is responsible for aligning the U.S. strategy with other jurisdictions and has managed international arbitrations related to patent licensing.
+Prior to joining Nokia, Gemma was an associate in the Silicon Valley office of Davis Polk & Wardwell.
+Gemma received her J.D. from the University of California, Berkeley and her B.A. from the University of Georgia.

 Adam Sanderson is a trial attorney and former software engineer who represents owners, businesses, and entrepreneurs in a wide range of complex commercial lawsuits, especially cases involving software and other proprietary technologies.
 He is one of four partners at RGM LLP—a plaintiff’s litigation firm in Dallas, Texas that has an undeniable reputation from winning high-stakes jury trials, including a recent $130 million verdict against Mercedes Benz, a $5 million judgment against E.F.
 Johnson Company, among others.
 Adam’s current patent docket involves plaintiff cases pending in the Eastern District of Texas, the Northern District of Illinois, the District of Delaware, and an appeal before the Federal Circuit.
 Adam’s litigation skills and technical background, together, have helped him obtain favorable (and measurable) results for his clients, whether through licensing agreements or jury verdicts.
 Adam holds a Bachelor of Science degree in computer science, a law degree from the University of Pennsylvania, and is admitted to practice law in Texas.